 1. Photographing, videotaping, filming or digitally recording for security purposes if notice of the use of the photographing, videotaping, filming or digital recording equipment is clearly posted in the location and the location is one in which the person has a reasonable expectation of privacy.

 2. Photographing, videotaping, filming or digitally recording by correctional officials for security reasons or in connection with the investigation of alleged misconduct of persons on the premises of a jail or prison.

 3. Photographing, videotaping, filming or digitally recording by law enforcement officers pursuant to an investigation, which is otherwise lawful.

 4. The use of a child monitoring device as defined in section 13-3001.

 E. A violation of subsection A or B of this section is a class 5 felony, except that a violation of subsection B of this section is a class 4 felony if the person depicted is recognizable.

-If you are accused of raping someone or committing a Sexual Assault anywhere in Arizona, you face years in prison, registration as a sex offender, and the end of your life as you know it.
-Protect your liberty, rights, and good name – contact the attorneys at AZ Defenders today by calling (480) 456-6400 or contacting us online so that we can start working on an aggressive defense in your case.
+If you are accused of raping someone or committing a sexual assault anywhere in Arizona, you face years in prison, registration as a sex offender, and the end of your life as you know it.
+Protect your liberty, rights, and good name – contact the Phoenix sexual assault defense attorneys at AZ Defenders today by calling (480) 456-6400 or contacting us online so that we can start working on an aggressive defense in your case.
 Time is of the essence.